 It is commonly said that spicy food and stress cause stomach ulcers but that is not the case at all.
-Stress and spicy foods can aggravate a stomach ulcer but most of the time stomach ulcers are caused by an infection caused by the bacterium Helicobacter pylori, also known as H.Pylori.
+Stress and spicy foods can aggravate a peptic (stomach) ulcer but most of the time stomach ulcers are caused by an infection caused by the bacterium Helicobacter pylori, also known as H.Pylori.

 There are so many benefits to changing your diet if you suffer from stomach ulcers that it would be foolish not to.
-When you follow a diet that primates healthy stomach and gut health you will:
+When you follow a diet that promotes healthy stomach and gut health you will:

 Studies have shown that these foods carry polyphenols that help either heal the stomach lining faster or kill bacteria such as H. pylori.
 Although these foods may not be a cure-all they are necessary if you want to help heal your body.
 The body has a natural way of healing itself, even more so when we do right by it and fuel it with living food.

 It is good to have a variety of foods in your diet like green tea, licorice, turmeric, and garlic.
 Foods that are rich in probiotics like yogurt, miso, kefir, sauerkraut, kimchi, kombucha, and other fermented dairy products have vital good bacteria for the gastrointestinal lining.